 Certain amounts in the prior year may have been reclassified for comparative purposes to conform to the presentation in the current year financial statements.

 Subsequent Events

-Subsequent events were evaluated through August 31, 2023, which is the date the financial statements were available to be issued.
+Subsequent events were evaluated through September 5, 2024, which is the date the financial statements were available to be issued.
+As of this date there were no subsequent events that required disclosure.

 NOTE 2: Capital Assets